Shanu120/just-cause/README.md

 # just-cause
-this is a sample of brake synthesis in english
+this is an sample of brake synthesis in english